achung89/react-futures/README.md

 ## Explainer

 React Futures is a collection of types that allow manipulation of asynchronous data in a synchronous manner.
 This happens by deferring the actual data processing until after the promise resolves and suspending only when necessary.
+This means you don't have to worry about waiting for your fetches, just perform your usual array and object operations on the React Futures object!

 For example: